|Home English Facebook Donate|

 Overview of LDS position

-Devout Mormons believe that Moroni, in all his angelic glory, physically appeared to Joseph three times on the night of September 21, 1823.
+Devout Mormons believe that Moroni, an angel from ancient America, physically appeared to Joseph three times on the night of September 21, 1823.
 During these visitations, Moroni revealed the story of the Book of Mormon and shared with him the beginning of the knowledge Joseph would use to locate and translate the messages on the gold plates.
-LDS faithful believe that Joseph literally saw Moroni with his eyes, heard him with his ears, and processed his revelations with his alert, conscious brain.
+LDS faithful believe that Joseph literally saw Moroni with his physical eyes, heard him with his ears, and processed his revelations with his alert, conscious brain.

 Overview of Critics' position